-Higher education and K-12 are working together to develop and implement strategies that focus on better preparing students in high school for success in college.
-Activities include strategic GEAR UP partnerships with school districts, targeting underrepresented populations for concurrent enrollment, promoting math courses in the 12th grade, aligning curriculum between high school and college-level courses, and continued support for the use of Oklahoma
+Higher education and K-12 are working together to develop and implement strategies that focus on better preparing high school students for success in college.
+Activities include strategic GEAR UP partnerships with school districts, targeting underrepresented populations for concurrent enrollment, promoting math courses in the 12th grade, and aligning math curriculum in high school and college-level courses.

 #2.
 Transform Remediation

 Oklahoma public higher education institutions are implementing programs to improve the effectiveness of remediation for students who are identified as unprepared for college-level courses.
 Activities include better assessments, summer bridge and gateway programs, redesigned college-level courses that address student deficiencies without the need for a remedial course, and redesigned developmental education that allows more students to become proficient in a shorter amount of time.

 #3.
 Strengthen Pathways to College Certificates and Degrees

 Our colleges and universities are implementing programs that create clear pathways to certificates and degrees, including creating multiple pathways based on groupings of majors, reverse transfer between community colleges and universities, creation of meaningful certificates as part of another degree, proactive student advisement,implementing flat rate tuition structures to encourage students to take 15 or more credit hours to decrease time-to-degree, and continuing cooperative agreement programs with technology centers through assessments or contractual arrangements.

 The Reach Higher program provides degree completion opportunities for students who have some college credit, but have not completed an associate or bachelor’s degree.
 The program is being expanded to include more college degrees offered in a flexible, “work-friendly” format.